Football news - Callum Hudson-Odoi nets first Premier League goal as Chelsea hammer Burnley

 Hudson-Odoi makes his mark: Having lacked firepower during a run of four league defeats in eight games, Frank Lampard had demanded his side 'find a killer instinct' in his pre-match notes ahead of the visit of Burnley.
 They duly responded with the most convincing display at Stamford Bridge in quite some time, with Hudson-Odoi and James terrorising the Burnley defence down the right flank.

-Hudson-Odoi was making just his fourth Premier League appearance of the season after suffering a serious Achilles injury in April.
-There was another scare when he was left clutching his troublesome right Achilles in the win over Nottingham Forest - but he looked as fresh as ever, producing an exciting display which bodes well for the second half of the season.
+Hudson-Odoi was making just his fourth Premier League appearance of the season after suffering a serious Achilles injury last April.
+There was another scare when he was left clutching his troublesome right Achilles in the win over Nottingham Forest - but he looked as fresh as ever today, producing an exciting display which bodes well for the second half of the season.

+On too many occasions this season, Chelsea have struggled to break down the division's 'lesser' clubs, but inspired by the rapid pace of their 19-year-old, this was a much more creative and energetic team performance, and they were unfortunate not to win by a bigger margin.